-Substitute Bill No. 7161 seeks to amend current laws concerning the suspension of motor vehicle operators' licenses, particularly in relation to non-payment of fines and failure to appear in court.
-The bill introduces a definition for "moving violation" and stipulates that the commissioner of motor vehicles cannot suspend a license solely for these reasons unless the infraction is a moving violation, the individual has been convicted of a third moving violation within three years, or they fail to make timely payments under an installment plan for the third time.
-Additionally, the bill repeals and replaces Section 51-164n, establishing a Centralized Infractions Bureau to manage payments and pleas, allowing individuals to plead not guilty or pay fines directly to the Bureau, and requiring installment payment plans for fines exceeding $150.
+Substitute Bill No. 7161 seeks to amend existing laws concerning the suspension of motor vehicle operators' licenses, particularly in relation to non-payment of fines and failure to appear in court.
+The bill introduces a new definition of "moving violation" and stipulates that a person's license cannot be suspended solely for non-payment or non-appearance unless the infraction is a moving violation, the individual has been convicted of a third moving violation within three years, or they fail to make timely payments under an installment plan for the third time.
+Additionally, the bill clarifies the commissioner's authority to suspend or revoke licenses for sufficient cause, with or without a hearing.
+It also repeals and replaces Section 51-164n, establishing a Centralized Infractions Bureau to manage payments and pleas related to infractions, allowing individuals to plead not guilty or pay fines while detailing applicable statutes.

 Statutes affected: